 Or, preferably, with a recognized system of Universal IDs such as an EUI-64 or an ISO OID as Universal IDs.
 See the discussion under EI data type, Appendix Section C.5 for the application of Universal ID systems in IHE PCD profiles (note that the component names Namespace ID, Universal ID, and Universal ID Type are the same in HD and EI data types, but since the EI data type has an extra component, Entity Identifier, at the beginning, the component numbers are not the same between HD and EI).

-PL Data Type
+C.7 PL Data Type